awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 sudo dpkg -i aws-iot-greengrass-keyring.deb
 ```

-For more information, see [Using apt to install the AWS IoT Greengrass Core software](install-ggc.md#ggc-package-manager-install)\.
+For more information, see [Use apt to install the AWS IoT Greengrass Core software](install-ggc.md#ggc-package-manager-install)\.